MarthaMueni/Marketing-Funnel-Olist/README.md

 The aim of this project is to create tables in python and model data using postgres.

 ## Code Errors faced and solutions

+### 1. When loading the orders table data into postgres I got the error below
 ---------------------------------------------------------------------------
 TypeError                                 Traceback (most recent call last) ~\AppData\Local\Temp/ipykernel_6532/3623735665.py in <module>